usgpo/uslm/docs/2_0_17/generated-by-merging/USLM-User-Guide-v2_0_17.md

 The fundamental unit of the hierarchy is the `<level>` element.
 A discussion below describes how the `@class` attribute and XML schema substitution groups can be used to subclass this fundamental unit to produce the various levels found in United States legislation.

 A level is composed of (1) a `<num>` identification designation, (2) an optional `<heading>`, and (3) either primarily textual `<content>`, lower hierarchical `<level>` children, or a few other possible elements.

+**Note:** (enhanced in v2.0.17) A **`<referenceMarker>`** element may be used with or instead of a `<num>` element for cases when a level requires a non-hierarchical designation with or instead of the usual hierarchical designation.
+This allows for more flexible numbering and referencing schemes in legislative documents.

 ## 9.3 Big Levels vs. Small Levels